Loading…

 Hull Bracing: Keelhold at Smugglers Level 2 is the top tier currently available.
 If you did this during normal progression, it carries over to the Frigate.
 If you skipped it, this is the second upgrade after cannons.

 Naval Tactics: Choose one of the five from Smugglers Level 3.
-Broadside or Storm Rider for endgame content.
+Naval Tactic: Stretch The Supply is the standout late-game choice for sustained encounters.

 The Swamps are the endgame XP and material loop even once the Journal is empty.
 You're not gaining XP anymore, but Swamp runs produce: